ursa-mikail/ciphers/linearity_in_aes_xts_multipliers.md

 So for realistic systems (millions — even billions — of records) collisions in a 128-bit space are astronomically unlikely.
 But “astronomically unlikely” ≠ “impossible”, and if the policy is “no collisions ever”, we need a different construction.

+# Notes

+The XTS specification limits operations to about 2^20 (roughly 1 million) blocks per key because:

+1. Finite Field Structure: GF(2^128) has only 2^128 elements, creating inevitable cycles
+2. Linear Relationships: Repeated multiplication creates predictable patterns
+3. Cryptanalytic Vulnerability: These patterns can be exploited to recover information about plaintexts
+4. Birthday Paradox: With enough operations, collisions and patterns become statistically likely